Magnitus-/ServerSetupScripts/README.md

 The following dev environments (all Debian) are provdided with the project:

 - A single server privisioned on aws via Terraform
-- A cluster comprising a variable number of masters, workers an optional load balancer provisioned on aws via Terraform
+- A cluster comprising a variable number of masters, workers and an optional load balancer provisioned on aws via Terraform
+- A cluster comprising a variable number of masters, workers and an optional load balancer provisioned, all arm64 machines, on Scaleway via Terraform
 - A cluster comprising 3 masters, 3 workers and a load balancer provioned locally via libvirt and kvm/qemu (adm64 supported natively via kvm, arm64 emulated via qemu)

 The single server environment and accompanying documentation can be found in the following directory: **dev-server**